gianni-rosato/svt-av1-psy/Docs/Appendix-Compound-Mode-Prediction.md

 inter-inter ```COMPOUND_WEDGE``` and updates the best ```COMPOUND_WEDGE``` prediction mode and corresponding cost.
 This is allowed only for block sizes 8x8, 8x16, 16x8, 16x16, 16x32, 32x16, 32x32, 8x32 and 32x8.
 In
-this function, both the nominal mask and its inverse are evaluated and the best mask is selected.
+this function, both the nominal mask and its inverse are evaluated, and the best mask is selected.
 The best mask also indicated the mask sign.